Monty Python: Comedy stylists

 Comedian John Oliver states, "Writing about the importance of Monty Python is basically pointless.
 Citing them as an influence is almost redundant.
 It's assumed.
 This strange group of wildly talented, appropriately disrespectful, hugely imaginative and massively inspirational idiots changed what comedy could be for their generation and for those that followed."
-On how Python's freeform style influenced sketch comedy, Tina Fey of the US television show Saturday Night Live states, "Sketch endings are overrated.
+On how Python's freeform style influenced sketch comedy, Tina Fey of the American television show Saturday Night Live states, "Sketch endings are overrated.
 Their key was to do something as long as it was funny and then just stop and do something else."
-Stephen Merchant, co-creator of The Office with Ricky Gervais, stated, "I don’t remember where I got this grand idea that I could somehow be John Cleese.
+Stephen Merchant, co-creator of The Office with Ricky Gervais, stated, "I don't remember where I got this grand idea that I could somehow be John Cleese.
 That was my overriding passion from my mid-teens.
-Cleese had grown up in Weston-Super-Mare, not far from Bristol where I grew up, and he was tall and he was very funny and very British and it’s almost like I thought ‘well if they want tall people from the west country I can do that.'"
+Cleese had grown up in Weston-Super-Mare, not far from Bristol where I grew up, and he was tall and he was very funny and very British and it's almost like I thought 'well if they want tall people from the west country I can do that.'"